 1. Visiting Research Students are defined as students who attend the University and receive advice and support through supervision and use of research facilities.
 Such students may also join existing taught modules where this would support their research.
 These students will receive no credit or qualification from the University for either the research they undertake or any taught modules they join.

-2. The centrally charged visiting research student fee will be as specified in the University tuition fee schedule.
+2. The fees for visiting research students will be as specified in the University tuition fee schedule.

 Admissions & Registration